Ezequiel92/GalaxyInspector/docs/src/api/convenience.md

 # Convenience functions

-These functions are simple premade recipes for specific plot types.
+These functions are simple pre-made recipes for specific plot types.

-They also function as examples of how to use the more configurable, but much more complicated, [pipeline functions](https://ezequiel92.github.io/GalaxyInspector/dev/api/pipelines/).
+They also function as examples of how to use the more configurable, but much more complicated, [pipeline](https://ezequiel92.github.io/GalaxyInspector/dev/api/pipelines/) functions.

 ---